 There are several good league programs throughout the United States, such as the USTA leagues, World TeamTennis leagues, the ALTA leagues of Atlanta, and the Phoenix Challenge League for seniors in the Southwest.
 The intention of USPTA is not to compete with any organization or to take over their events.
 It is the Association's hope that if organizations think there is a need for additional tennis activities, they will get involved.
 Wherever there's a need, USPTA will promote, encourage and support any tennis activity.

 What is the criteria for participation in the league?

 A player must be affiliated with a sponsoring club, facility or organization and be 19 years or older.
-USPTA would like to expand the league to include companies with access to tennis facilities, schools, hospitals and health clubs.
-With the purpose of increasing overall participation in tennis, USPTA has made the eligibility requirements minimal to accommodate most, if not all, players.
+The USPTA would like to expand the league to include companies with access to tennis facilities, such as schools, hospitals, and health clubs.
+To increase overall participation, the USPTA has minimized eligibility requirements in order to accommodate most, if not all, players.

 Is it expensive to join the league?